josephkokchin/SG-Property-Scraper/README.md

 # Property Data Scraper

-This is the codebase for a web crawler that I have built to extract the residential listings available for renting in Singapore from https://www.99.co
+This is the codebase for a web crawler that I have built to extract the residential listings available for renting in Singapore.

 ## Usage
 This web crawler can currently extract the following metrics of each listings.